samuelsmal/samuelsmal.github.io/collections/_posts/2022-03-05-written-communication.md

 spade a spade."
 But do it nicely.
 On the same page, open or close the email in a personal way - if you can.
 Let's say you have been in close contact with an engineer of one of your vendors.
 Why not replace the "Best regards, Sam" with "Cheers, Sam"?
-If they have been sick, or way, why not ask about it?
+If they have been on vacation or sick why not ask about it?
 Receptive people will notice, and if they don't, who cares.
 Didn't cost you anything.
 The goal is to foster a relationship, they should trust you, and believe that you see them as a person.

 <div class="epigraph rule">